ronny-rentner/ultraimport/readme.md

 ### Issues

 Currently, there is no integration with any Python language server for code completion in your IDE.
+Code completion in the Python REPL works as expected.

 ## Installation